Strawberry Yogurt Pancakes Recipe

 Easy Recipe for Pancakes

-Making homemade pancakes is pretty easy stuff.
-This simple pancake mix just needs a few more ingredients and a couple more minutes than its boxed counterpart.
-The yummiest and most important ingredient in this recipe is of course, the strawberry yogurt.
+Making homemade pancakes is pretty easy.
+This simple pancake mix just needs a few more ingredients (and a couple more minutes) than its boxed counterpart.
+The yummiest and most important ingredient in this recipe is, of course, the strawberry yogurt.
 Adding strawberry yogurt to your homemade pancake batter is a great way to finish up yogurt and make some of the yummiest pancakes I have ever tasted.
 If you're looking for quick and easy breakfast ideas and you love strawberry yogurt, then this new spin on pancakes will satisfy your tummy, wallet, and schedule.
-If you'd like to make strawberry yogurt pancakes using a store-bought pancake mix instead, see middle of this article for more info.
+If you'd like to make strawberry yogurt pancakes using a store-bought pancake mix instead, see the middle of this article for more info.

 - 1 cup milk

 - 2 tablespoons sugar

 - 3 tablespoons butter or margarine, melted

 - Combine milk, yogurt, eggs, and melted butter in large bowl.
 Mix well.